 7. Select the “Default Switch” and click Next.

-8. Optional change the name of the VHDX and click Next.
+8. Optionally, change the name of the VHDX and click Next.

 9. Select “Install an operating system from a bootable image file” and click Browse…